Arrays, strings, and hashes are indexed with square brackets.

 You can also use the s2cp() function to get a code point or array of code points, and the cp2s() function to convert a code point or array of code points to a string.

-A hash may be indexed with a string, number, or Boolean.
+A hash may be indexed with a string or number.

 Arrays, strings, and hashes may be indexed with arrays of appropriate values.
 For example, ["a", "b", 3, 4][[1, 4]] would yield ["a", 4] as the result.